 Microsoft Project or Microsoft Planner?

-Microsoft Project and Planner both feature task management, project scheduling, and resource assignment.
+Microsoft Project and Planner feature task management, project scheduling, and resource assignment.
 But these systems are entirely different.

-Talking about Microsoft Project usage – it is more advanced.
+Talking Microsoft Project usage – is more advanced.
 You can monitor deeper time-phased project data, including task dependencies, baselines, roadmaps, programs, portfolio management, etc. Teams get entirely involved.
 Work effort can be assigned to resources based on task duration.
 Team members can interact with assigned tasks (create, update, and resolve them), track time.
-Tasks can be managed in a grid, timeline, board view filtering by Bucket, Progress, and Finish Date.
+Tasks can be managed in a grid, timeline, and board view filtering by Bucket, Progress, and Finish Date.

 Stop losing opportunities